jmgomezsoriano/filedatasource/README.md

         print(person.name, person.surname, person.address)
 ```

-If the file name ends with .gz then, CsvReader() will decompress during the reading.
+If the file name ends with .gz then, __CsvReader()__ will decompress the file during the reading.
-By default, ExcelReader or CsvReader obtain objects with the fieldnames as attributes.
+By default, __ExcelReader__ or __CsvReader__ obtain objects with the fieldnames as attributes.

+**Note**: All the data extracted with CsvReader will be of type str.

+### Important note
+This method is not recommended when the column names are not valid Python identifiers because this method will change
+the no valid identifiers following these rules:
-If the field name has a character that is not valid as Python identifier, it will be replaced by _.
+* If the field name has a character that is not valid as Python identifier, it will be replaced by _.
-If the field name starts with a number, then the character 'n' is added at the beginning.
+* If the field name starts with a number, then the character 'n' is added at the beginning.

 For example, if you have the following data file in CSV:

 ```text